Download assets using the installUtility command

 Overview

-After we install Liberty, we can download assets to the local file system by running the installUtility command.
-Assets can be downloaded to a new directory, which we can then use as a repository, or to an existing directory-based repository.
-The installUtility command can access directory-based repositories both as uncompressed directories or as compressed directories in an archive file.
+After installing Liberty, we can download assets to the local file system using the installUtility command.
+Assets can be downloaded to a directory-based repository, either uncompressed or compressed in an archive file.

 By default, the installUtility command is configured to download assets only from the public Liberty Repository.
 To download assets from a local directory-based repository or an instance of the Liberty Asset Repository Service, configure these repositories in the repositories.properties file.